emwaugh/RPl-Dorian/readme.md

-# OR-Dorian
+# Rpl-Dorian

-This compendium is for a research project in progress, with the aim of contrasting information from fake Twitter storms with real hurricanes, using the case of Hurricane Dorian in the United States.
+This compendium is based on a project in progress with the aim of contrasting information from fake Twitter storms with real hurricanes, using the case of Hurricane Dorian in the United States.

+This replication focuses on the spatial distribution of Twitter activity regarding Hurricane Ida in 2021.

-This research was developed by Joseph Holler.
+This research was developed by Joseph Holler in 2020, and replicated by Emma Waugh in fall 2021.

 # Template for Reproducible and Replicable Research